James Drescher: Career

 Murphy's Law is an American hardcore band from New York City, New York, formed in 1982.
 While vocalist Jimmy Drescher remains the only remaining original member of the band. the line-up has consisted of former members of bands such as Skinnerbox, Danzig, The Bouncing Souls, Mucky Pup, Dog Eat Dog, Hanoi Rocks, Agnostic Front, Warzone, Cro-Mags, and D Generation.
+His lyrical themes touch upon humorous topics and party life he once stated "Most of the good stuff is written by other people, but the dumb, funny shit is written by me."
+He has cited Jesse Malin as one of his biggest song writing influences.

 Over the course of their career, Murphy's Law have released five full-length albums, the last of which was released in 2001.
 Countless singles and covers have been recorded throughout the band's career which are listed on their website.
+The group have also gone through multiple lineup changes but Drescher has kept the band going for 40+ years.
 Murphy's Law have been touring Japan, Europe and the US for years despite lack of record label support.
+After not releasing any music since 2001, their first new song in 24 years, "Go, Jimmy, Go!", was released digitally as a single in October 2025.